Origins and the Imperial Context

 The Education of the Persian Warrior

 The effectiveness of the Immortals was rooted in the rigorous training regimen of the Persian noble class.
 From the age of five to twenty, Persian boys of the upper classes were educated in a system that emphasized three primary virtues: to ride a horse, to shoot the bow, and to speak the truth.
 This education was not merely technical but deeply ideological.
-Xenophon's Cyropaedia, an idealized biography of Cyrus the Great, describes a system where youths were trained in justice, obedience to superiors, and physical endurance.
-They were taught to endure extreme heat, cold, and long marches without complaint.
+Xenophon’s Cyropaedia, an idealized biography of Cyrus the Great, describes a system where youths were trained in justice, obedience to superiors, and physical endurance.
+They learned to endure extreme heat, cold, and long marches without complaint.

 Weaponry and Equipment